PITTSFORD, N.Y. (AP) Buffalo Bills owner Terry Pegula has but one simple objective he would like to see his team achieve this year: Respect.

 ''If you put the pieces in the puzzle together, the respect, earn it, work hard diligence, be thorough, I think that's how you get into the playoffs,'' he said. ''Hopefully, we can do that this year.''

 Pegula's message comes at a time when the Bills usher in their latest fresh start after the owner fired coach Rex Ryan in the final week of last season and general manager Doug Whaley a day after the draft was completed.

 In their place are two first-timers at their posts in coach Sean McDermott and general manager Brandon Beane.
 Both are in their early 40s and they already have a common bond by having spent the previous six seasons working together in Carolina.

 Pegula stressed the need for continuity in saying he will remain patient while McDermott and Beane rebuild a roster to address on-field and leadership needs.

 The Bills 90-player roster features only 30 players who opened training camp a year ago.

 Continuity is something the Bills have lacked during the playoff drought, with McDermott being the team's eighth coach and Beane the seventh GM since 2000.

-Pegula also stresses a need for continuity, which the Bills have lacked during the three years since he purchased the team from the estate of Hall of Fame owner Ralph Wilson.
-McDermott is Buffalo's third coach under Pegula, after Doug Marrone opted out of his contract following the 2014 season.
+It's also been an issue in the three years since Pegula purchased the team from the estate of Hall of Fame owner Ralph Wilson.
+McDermott is Buffalo's third coach under Pegula following Ryan's two-year tenure and after Doug Marrone opted out of his contract following the 2014 season.

 More AP NFL: www.pro32.ap.org and www.twitter.com/AP-NFL